Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 </figure>

 In [Figure 3](#figure_03) above, we see that the median difference between consecutive blades are all approximately equal to the *ideal* distance of $\frac{2 \pi}{5}=1.2566370614359172$.
 The differences that do exist, however, are valuable, and can be considered a "fingerprint" for this rotor.

+ONLY HERE DO WE MOVE TO MULTIPLE PROXIMITY PROBES TOGETHER.

+!!!!INCLUDE A DESCRIPTION OF OTHER USES OF THE STACK PLOT

 Now that we've figured out how to determine the stack plot for a single probe, we plot the stack plot values for all the probes on top of one another in [Figure 4](#figure04) below.
 This is simply a formality.
 We expect the stack plot for each probe to be identical because, well, its the same blades arriving at each probe.
 We expect all the lines to lie neatly on top of one another.